Climate Crisis Teach-In 2021

 1 – 1:50 p.m.
 The Impacts of Representation on State-Level Climate Change Policy, Dr. Stephen Chapman

-How Geology Uses Carbon and Oxygen Isotopes to Make Paleoclimate Determinations and Decipher Role of Human Activity in Climate Change, Michael Tarullo
+- How Geology Uses Carbon and Oxygen Isotopes to Make Paleoclimate Determinations and Decipher Role of Human Activity in Climate Change, Professor Michael Tarullo (Geology)

 Thursday, October 7, 2021